Geffreyvanderbos/geffre/src/note/logitech-options-opensource-alternative.md

 - Pointer acceleration/speed adjustment
 - Assigning buttons to actions

 Best part?
 It's open source.
 When your wallet allows, [donate](https://github.com/sponsors/linearmouse) to the project.
-Thank you.
-Jiahao Lu and the many contributers.
+Thank you, Jiahao Lu and the many contributers.

 Chef's kiss.